nus-cs2030s/2324-s2/docs/36-monad.md

 Loggable.of(4).flatMap(x -> incrWithLog(x))
 ```

 should just result in the same value exactly as calling `incrWithLog(4)`.
-So, we expect that, after calling the above, we have a `Loggable` with a value 5 and a log message of `"incr 4"`.
+So, we expect that, after calling the above, we have a `Loggable` with a value of 5 and a log message of `"incr 4"`.

 Our `of` method should not do anything extra to the value and side information &mdash; it should simply wrap the value 4 into the `Loggable`.
 Our `flatMap` method should not do anything extra to the value and the side information, it should simply apply the given lambda expression to the value.

-Now, suppose we take an instance of `Loggable`, called `logger`, that has already been operated on one or more times with `flatMap`, and contain some side information.
+Now, suppose we take an instance of `Loggable`, called `logger`, that has already been operated on one or more times with `flatMap`, and contains some side information.
 What should we expect when we call:
 ```Java
 logger.flatMap(x -> Loggable.of(x))
 ```